AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 ### Item 3: Never treat arrays polymorphically

 Inheritance allows manipulation of derived `class` objects through pointers and references to base `class` objects.
-C++ also allows manipulation of arrays of derived objects as well.
-However, it shouldn't be attempted.
+C++ also allows manipulation of arrays of derived objects, but it shouldn't be attempted.

 ``` cpp